-- 16.2 The Department for Education's statutory guidance for schools and colleges, 'Keeping children safe in education', came into force in April 2014 and was updated in September 2018.
-It sets out the responsibilities placed on colleges to safeguard and promote the welfare of children. - 16.3 The statutory guidance 'Working together to safeguard children', which applies to organisations and professionals who provide services to children was updated in March 2015. - 16.4 'Prevent duty guidance for England and Wales: guidance for specified authorities in England and Wales on the duty of schools and other providers in the Counter-Terrorism and Security Act 2015 to have due regard to the need to prevent people from being drawn into terrorism', HM Government, 2015.
-Guidance on Prevent for further education and skills providers will be published in time for the start of the 2015/16 academic year. - 16.5 The responsibility for making sure appropriate arrangements are in place lies with the governing body.
-Staff members are responsible for carrying out their duties in compliance with the arrangements set out by the governing body. - 16.6 The College is not an investigating agency.
+- 16.2 The Department for Education's statutory guidance for schools and colleges, 'Keeping children safe in education', came into force in April 2014 and was updated in September 2019.
+It sets out the responsibilities placed on colleges to safeguard and promote the welfare of children. - 16.3 The statutory guidance 'Working together to safeguard children', which applies to organisations and professionals who provide services to children was updated in March 2015. - 16.4 The responsibility for making sure appropriate arrangements are in place lies with the governing body.
+Staff members are responsible for carrying out their duties in compliance with the arrangements set out by the governing body. - 16.5 The College is not an investigating agency.
 This function is carried out by the local authority's Children's Services, or other agencies with statutory powers.
 The Children Act 1989, and subsequent legislation and guidance, are concerned with the emotional, physical or sexual abuse or neglect of children, defined as under the age of 18.
 However, it is recognised that children acquire degrees of legal capacity (for example, the ability to give informed consent) and maturity prior to their 18th birthday, and also that there are adults over 18 who continue to be vulnerable due to a learning difficulty and/or disability.